owntech-foundation/Core/docs/adc.md

 !!! note ""
     An ADC, or Analog-to-Digital Converter, is a device that turns analog signals, like sound or temperature, into digital data that a computer or microcontroller can understand.
 It measures the analog voltage and converts it into a digital value that can be used by digital systems for processing, storage, or display.

+!!! warning
+    The ADC API is an advanced interface provided for users with technical background.
+    For most data acquisition tasks, use the [Data API](dataAPI.md) which provides a more user-friendly and higher-level entry point.

 ## Pinout

 SPIN boards have 5 independant ADC units.
 Each unit can measure multiple analog signals, using a measurment sequence.

 !!! abstract "Capabilities"
     Each ADC channel has :
     -  12 bit resolution: 0b to 4096b
     -  Sensing full scale: 0V to 2.048V
     -  Sampling time down to 42ns

 === "SPIN v1.1.0"